dannytamayo/dannytamayo/README.md

 # 💫 About Me:

+<h3 align="center">Fullstack developer with extensive experience in Laravel, Next.js and Flutter.
+Specialized in software architecture and creating efficient RESTful APIs.
+Skilled in both frontend and backend development, with a focus on user experience (UI/UX) and database management.
+Committed to code quality, implementing test automation to ensure robust and reliable applications.</h3>

 🔭 I am currently working on Sounter<br>🌱 I am currently learning Astro<br>📫 How to contact me dggt1087@gmail.com